Clinically proven kibble technology to reduce plaque & tartar build-up, specially designed for small & mini dogs

 When looking at the list of ingredients in your dog's food, you might see grains such as:

 You may be familiar with most of these grains, as some of them are just as popular for your own consumption.
-Some, like barley, have been described as a " superfood."
+Some, like barley, has been described as a " superfood."
 Barley is high in fiber, both the soluble and insoluble kind.
-Oats are known for their benefit to heart health in people when eaten as part of a healthy diet and lifestyle.
+Oats are known for their benefit to heart health when eaten as part of a healthy diet and lifestyle.

-Veterinarians also frequently hear confusion from pet parents regarding grain-free and low-carb foods.
-Grain free and low carb do not go hand in hand.
-To replace grains, grain-free pet foods often use ingredients such as potatoes, sweet potatoes, lentils, quinoa and peas.
+Veterinarians also frequently hear from pet parent confusion regarding grain-free and low-carb.
+Grain-free and low-carb do not go hand-in-hand.
+To replace grains, grain-free pet foods often use ingredients such as potatoes, sweet potatoes, lentils, quinoa, and peas.
 In fact, some grain-free pet foods contain carbohydrate levels similar to or even higher than dog food containing grains.

 "I honestly don't know where that got started.
 It's not based on any data, and there are excellent foods that contain one or more of those items," said Cailin Heinze, MS, VMD, and a diplomat of the American College of Veterinary Nutrition.

-In the rare case where a dog is, in fact, sensitive to grain, you should first talk to your pet's veterinarian and they may recommend a special food or a high-quality, grain-free dog food that still provides balanced nutritional content.
+In the rare case where a dog is, in fact, sensitive to grain, you should look for a high-quality grain-free dog food that still provides balanced nutritional content.
 Again, your veterinarian can be a great resource for a recommendation.

 Like humans, dogs can have their own unique nutritional needs.
 When choosing the right dog food for your furry friend, make sure to talk with your vet and do your research before committing, so you can find the right balance that meets your pup's needs.